zuvaai/PowerPlatformConnectors/certified-connectors/Zuva DocAI/README.md

 ### Extraction

 Extract specific information from your document, such as its Title or particular legal clauses.
+You will need the field ID of the fields you would like to extract.
+Field IDs can be found in the [Field Library](https://docai.zuva.ai/field-library)
+(sign-in required), or from [AI trainer](https://zuva.ai/ai-trainer/) if you have trained custom fields.

-- `Create Field Extraction Request`: Initiate asynchronous extraction of fields from a document
+- `Create Field Extraction Request`: Initiate asynchronous extraction of fields from a document.
 - `Get Field Extraction Request Status`: Check the status of an existing extraction request.
 - `Get Field Extraction Request Text Results`: Get text results from a completed extraction request.